Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-footer-stick-to-the-bottom-with-css.md

 }
 ```

-That line will force the content block to space out between the content and the footer.
+That line will force the content block to space between the content and the footer.

 ### See this code action in this Codepen